Be inspired

 Another of our town centre favourites for a latte is the Willis Museum and Sainsbury Gallery, where you can enjoy a walk around the Sainsbury Gallery with its revolving exhibitions before or after a Hampshire Cultural Trust coffee made with love by one of the museum staff.

-Discover coffee outside of the town centre
+Discover coffee outside of Basingstoke town centre

 The Café Dome in Brighton Hill is a charitable project to train young adults with a learning disability in all things hospitality and catering with the end goal of getting all participants into employment.
 Their cooked breakfasts with coffee are amazing and incredibly good value.
 It is great to know that you can drink coffee and support their programme of work.
 Popular for those who want a meeting or anyone who wants service with a smile.

-The Parlour Tea Room at Viables Craft Centre serves the most gorgeous looking food in Basingstoke.
-Their cream tea option is hard to say no to.
-Café in the Park at Beggarwood Community Centre overlooking beautiful Beggarwood Park has all the coffee and treats you need and has some great social media reviews to back it up.
+Café in the Park at Beggarwood Community Centre, which overlooks beautiful Beggarwood Park, has all the coffee and treats you need and has some great social media reviews to back it up.

 Kudos Coffee in Whitchurch serves up speciality coffee, teas and food in a comfortable, relaxed café that is dog friendly too.
 Sneaking another hot beverage in here, along with great coffee a Kudos hot chocolate is something else!